 Raw dog food diets are controversial.
 But the popularity of the diets -- which emphasize raw meat, bones, fruits, and vegetables -- is rising.

 Racing greyhounds and sled dogs have long eaten raw food diets.
-Extending those feeding practices to the family pet is a more recent idea, proposed in 1993 by Australian veterinarian Ian Billinghurst.
+Extending those feeding practices to the family pet is an idea proposed in 1993 by Australian veterinarian Ian Billinghurst.
 He called his feeding suggestions the BARF diet, an acronym that stands for Bones and Raw Food, or Biologically Appropriate Raw Food.

 Billinghurst suggested that adult dogs would thrive on an evolutionary diet based on what canines ate before they became domesticated: Raw, meaty bones and vegetable scraps.
 Grain-based commercial pet foods, he contended, were harmful to a dog’s health.